Elasticsearch best practice: aliases

 Given your app only knows the alias (my_index),

 Create a new index (my_index_v2) and reindex the old to the new index (my_index_v1 to my_index_v2).
-Then switch the alias when and only if the operation succeeds.

 No change in application code, no downtime.